Alvania ismar

 Alvania ismar is an extinct species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Distribution

 The species occurred at the Strait of Sicily in the Pleistocene at depths of 649 meters.

 Description

 The species had a height of 2.87 mm and a width of 1.7 mm.
-The species had a medium sized, ovate-conical shell, with a spiral sculpture on the whole teleoconch. strong axial ribs doesn't reach the base and the inner side of the outer lip is without denticles, protoconch is paucispiral.
+The species had a medium sized, ovate-conical shell, with a spiral sculpture on the whole teleoconch.
+Strong axial ribs do not reach the base and the inner side of the outer lip is without denticles, protoconch is paucispiral.